Law & justice

 But study after study shows that contact with the criminal justice system at a young age can do lasting damage to children, their families and communities.
 Almost all (94%) of children in detention aged 10 to 12 return to prison before they are 18, setting them up to end up in an adult prison before they turn 22.

 Legal experts label the overwhelming over-representation of Aboriginal youth a "state crisis", and even the Western Australian police commissioner believes that "there’s a vast volume of them [young people] where it does not make any sense to take them away from country".

 Our youth languish in detention in obscene numbers.
 They should be our hope for the future.— From the Uluru Statement From the Heart

 Why are so many kids in juvenile detention?

-- not being in the company of a parent,
+- Unaccompanied, not being in the company of a parent.

-- punitive state government - mandatory sentencing in WA, the removal of the principle of imprisonment as a last resort in Queensland and the abolition of youth drug courts in Queensland and NSW ,
+- Punitive state governments.
+Examples include mandatory sentencing in Western Australia, the removal of the principle of imprisonment as a last resort in Queensland, and the abolition of youth drug courts in Queensland and NSW.

-- no-one can provide bail because they are out of country, and
+- No bail.
+No-one can provide bail because they are out of country.

 - Wrong treatment 'inside'.
 If young offenders are held in solitary confinement for too long it puts them back on a perpetual destructive cycle of reoffending.